-Civil, Science and Technical Electives
+Civil and Technical Electives

-Choose a minimum of 18 credits in civil (minimum 9), science (4) and technical (minimum 2) electives.
-The science and technical electives are recommended to be taken after identifying an area of interest and in consultation with an academic advisor.
-Science and technical electives must be selected from the list below.
+Choose a minimum of 14 credits in civil (minimum 9) and technical (minimum 2) electives.
+Elective courses are selected from the list below, and are recommended to be taken after identifying an area of interest and in consultation with an academic advisor.